Study Abroad and Away

 Below are details about some of our scholarship programs.
 If you have questions about a scholarship not listed, please contact Brandee Norwood at email@example.com.

 - Belk, Charles, Duke, and Terry Scholars: Students receiving these non-need-based awards will continue to have their "home tuition" covered by their scholarships.
-Other, non-tuition costs will be covered to whatever extent they would have been covered on campus, up to Davidson's parallel costs.
-No refunds will be issued based solely on off-campus costs being less than Davidson's costs, and off-campus costs greater than Davidson's parallel costs will be the student's responsibility.
-For more information, contact email@example.com.
+Other, non-tuition costs (i.e., housing, meals, transportation, books/supplies, personal expenses) will be covered to whatever extent they would have been covered on campus, up to the total of Davidson's usual (on-campus) allowances for those same expenses.
+No refunds will be issued based solely on off-campus costs being less than on-campus allowances, and off-campus costs greater than on-campus allowances will be the student's responsibility.
+For more information, contact firstname.lastname@example.org.

 - Bonner Scholars: If they are able to continue to meet Bonner program requirements, Bonner Scholars may continue to receive their stipends while studying off campus.
-To learn more, contact Kristin Booher (firstname.lastname@example.org).
+To learn more, contact Christina Eggenberger (email@example.com).

 When will I receive my financial aid offer?